Author: Ahsan Qureshi

 Wastage Snapshot & Recovery

-What it outputs: A dashboard-style snapshot showing total wasted spend, top leakage categories (search terms, low-converting campaigns, budget leaks), and a prioritized recovery plan.
+What it outputs: A dashboard-style snapshot showing total wasted spend, top leakage areas (search terms, hours, campaigns), and a prioritized recovery plan with negative keyword and pause recommendations.

 90-minute account triage playbook